smusab9152/bpm_pred_songs/README.md

  └── README.md
 ```

-- `datasets/:` Contains the raw training and test data.
+- `datasets/`: Contains the raw training and test data.
-- `notebook.ipynb:` The main Jupyter Notebook with all the analysis and modeling code.
+- `notebook.ipynb`: The main Jupyter Notebook with all the analysis and modeling code.
-- `submission.csv:` A sample submission file in the format required by Kaggle.
+- `submission.csv`: A sample submission file in the format required by Kaggle.
-- `README.md:` This file, providing an overview of the project.
+- `README.md`: This file, providing an overview of the project.

 ##  How to Use